fabianazioti/geoserver/docs/source/index.rst

-.. wtss documentation master file, created by sphinx-quickstart on Tue Jul  2 08:19:59 2019.
+..
+BDC-Geoserver documentation master file, created by sphinx-quickstart on Tue Jul  2 08:19:59 2019.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.